tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_swagger_intro.md

 <a href="http://petstore.swagger.io/" class="noExtIcon"><img src="images/swaggerui_petendpoint.png" alt="Try it out button in Swagger UI" /></a>

 After you click Try it out, the example value in the Request Body field becomes editable.
 Change the first `id` value to an integer, such as `193844`.
-Change the second `name` value to something you'd recognize (your pet's name).
+Change the second `name` value to something you'd recognize (your pet's name &mdash; `Bentley`).
 Then click **Execute**.

 <a href="http://petstore.swagger.io/" class="noExtIcon"><img src="images/swaggerui_execute.png" alt="Executing a sample Petstore request" /></a>